MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/assign-role.md

 9. Select the check box for the appropriate role for the selected users, and then select **OK**.

     ![Author and Operator check boxes](media/select-role.PNG "Author and Operator check boxes")

+10. If you want to the user to have admin privileges, select the **System Administrator**check box.

 ## Troubleshooting